This article is about albums of recorded sound. For other uses, see Album (disambiguation).

 "Studio album" redirects here.
 For the album by Tages, see Studio (album).

 Most albums are studio albums—that is, they are recorded in a recording studio with equipment meant to give those overseeing the recording as much control as possible over the sound of the album.
 They minimize external noises and reverberations and have highly sensitive microphones and sound mixing equipment.
-Band members may record their parts in separate rooms or separate times; listening to the other parts of the track with headphones to keep the timing right.
+Band members may record their parts in separate rooms or at separate times, listening to the other parts of the track with headphones to keep the timing right.
 In the 2000s, with the advent of digital recording, it became possible for musicians to record their part of a song in another studio in another part of the world, and send their contribution over digital channels to be included in the final product.[citation needed]

 Recordings that are done in one take without overdubbing or multi-tracking are termed "live",[47] even when done in a studio.[48]
 However, the common understanding of a "live album" is one that was recorded at a concert with a public audience,[49] even when the recording is overdubbed or multi-tracked.[50]
 Concert or stage performances are recorded using remote recording techniques.
 Albums may be recorded at a single concert, or combine recordings made at multiple concerts.
 They may include applause, laughter and other noise from the audience, comments by the performers between pieces, improvisation, and so on.
 They may use multitrack recording direct from the stage sound system (rather than microphones placed among the audience), and can employ additional manipulation and effects during post-production to enhance the quality of the recording.